 Track impact and feed results back into monitoring

-What MCP Enables Specifically
+What MCP changes specifically

 The Model Context Protocol makes some of these agentic workflows significantly more practical.
 Instead of agents needing to scrape data, parse it into usable formats, and manage authentication flows, MCP provides structured tool access to authoritative data sources.